inwtx/Indy-Connection-Tutorial/README.md

 It will use an example that connects to an NNTP server.
 The IDE used is from CodeTyphon.<br>
 (The 144.76.182.167 host being used is a free NNTP server.)

-It will demonstrate these connections:
+It will demonstrate these connections:<br>
  <b>utNoTLSSupport</b> &nbsp;(no SSL secure connection)<br>
  <b>utUseExplicitTLS</b> &nbsp;(A client first establishes an unsecured connection to a server and then<br>
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;  issues a specific command to that server to establish an SSL link.)<br>